TarunNagarajan/urban-traffic/README.md

 ## Advanced Statistics and Visualization

 The `plot_statistics.py` script is provided as a starting point for in-depth analysis.
 It computes summary statistics and generates a rolling reward plot.
-It is designed to be easily extended by your team.
+It is designed to be easily extended.

 ### How to Add a New Statistic/Plot